reuk/wayverb/docs_source/evaluation.md

 professional simulation program.
 The reason for this is simple: the entire application was developed by a single developer, over sixteen months.
 To ensure that the application would reach a usable state, its scope had to be limited.
-In it's first release, the application is only capable of loading, saving, configuring, and running simulations.
+In its first release, the application is only capable of loading, saving, configuring, and running simulations.

 Originally, the app was designed to include built-in convolution support, so